-Apple iPhone 14 tips and tricks: 16 great features to try
+Apple iPhone 14/14 Pro tips and tricks: 16 great iOS 16 features to try

-(Pocket-lint) - With new iPhones comes new features.
-For 2022, that comes in form of iOS 16 running on the iPhone 14 and iPhone 14 Pro.
-While we're sure you've got to grips with some of the big new features by now, there's still plenty in here to go looking for to help make life a bit better.
+With new iPhones come new features.
+For 2022, that came in form of iOS 16 running on the iPhone 14 and iPhone 14 Pro.
+If you've got a new iPhone over the holidays, or even if you bought one earlier, we're sure you've got to grips with the main features by now.
+But there are always little nuggets of gold to be found if you go digging a little deeper.

 We've picked a few of the features that we think are most useful - or just handy - to know.
-Watch the video above if you want it in that form, or read on below for a written guide.
+Watch the video below if you want it in that form, or read on below for a written guide.

 1. Turn off the always-on display (14 Pro only)